xuankimtran/docs-1/pages/katalon-analytics/docs/kt-change-result-pass-fail.md

 * keep a clear record of why a test result has been changed, who changed it, and the reason for such change.

-* find out whether the status of a test result has been manually modified, knowing who modified it and what was its initial status.
+* find out whether the status of a test result has been manually modified and what was its initial status.

 ## Change the status of a Test Result